sungsoo-ahn/2025/_posts/2025-04-28-linear-gnn-convergence-restated.md

 where our notation $$\mathbf{P}$$ matches $$\mathbf{P}_{\tilde{G}_H^\top \otimes I_{m_y}}$$ here for neatness.

-By simply calculation, one can verify that the inequality only holds when
+By simple calculation, one can verify that the inequality only holds when

 $$
 \begin{equation*}